How to Tackle Water Damage in Your Home

 Potential sources of water damage

-One common source of water damage is washing machines
+One common source is washing machines

 If not properly maintained, washing machines can leak and cause damage to your home.
 To prevent this, make sure to regularly check the hoses and connections for any signs of wear or damage, and replace them if necessary.
 You can also consider installing a washing machine pan under the machine, which will catch any leaks and prevent water damage.